 When one talks about Clothing Construction, it generally refers to the overall process of making clothing.
 However, sometimes Clothing Construction relates only to the pattern-making aspect of a garment.
 Top-level clothing tech packs describe all the construction details of creating and assembling each component—including stitching techniques, seam reinforcements, bar tacks, zipper closures Etc.

-The time it takes to make a tech pack varies and depends on the complexity of the product.
-For example, a tech pack for a simple product, such as a T-Shirt, may only take a few hours to create, while a complex product with many parts, such as a technical jacket, may take an entire day.
-Therefore, specific factors determine the amount of time it takes to make a tech pack.
+The time it takes to make a clothing tech pack varies and depends on the complexity of the product.
+For example, a clothing tech pack for a simple item, such as a T-Shirt, may only take a few hours to create, while a complex product with many parts, such as a technical jacket, may take an entire day.
+Therefore, specific factors determine the amount of time it takes to create a clothing tech pack